yt-project/yt/doc/source/analyzing/objects.rst

 .. warning::

-   One thing to keep in mind with access data in this way is that it is *persistent*.
+   One thing to keep in mind with accessing data in this way is that it is *persistent*.
 It is loaded into memory, and then retained until the dataset is deleted or garbage collected.